hellonico/niclojure/texten/07_Media.md

 Up to your keyboard to play the music now.

+And if you cannot find inspiration (yet!), go and have a look at the [meta-ex band](http://meta-ex.com/).
+The 40 minutes [Zurich live](http://soundcloud.com/meta-ex/zurich-live) track is just incredible.
+All live coding in Clojure.

 #### Clojure and Chicago pizza

 The best (and only?) place to find Chicago pizza in Tokyo is called the [Devil's Craft](http://www.devilcraft.jp/), near Kanda station.